PhoenixSheppy/reviveMC74-docs/README.md

+# NOTE: THIS IS AN OLD VERSION OF THE REPO, UPLOADED FOR TESTING PURPOSES.

 # reviveMC74 -- root and install an open VOIP app

 A VOIP application to revive the MC74 that was withdrawn and abandoned by Cisco/Meraki.